greglinch/sourcelist/to-do-list.md

 # To-do for development V1

+* add ability to show "please confirm your profile in email" text if coming from `join.html` -- but not from `contact.html`

+* add fields and icons for text, audio and video media
+	* are you comfortable with or have experience the following?

 * FIX: timezone handling for `import_csv` and, after fixed locally, re-import those on prod

 * social metadata